Contests & Promotions

 “There is a difference between discourse for the purpose of understanding, and discourse for the purpose of undermining” (quote attributed to @amandaseales).
 We’re pretty good at telling the difference between someone who is genuine, polite, and well-meaning in their comments (even if they disagree with the video’s content or with other commenters), versus someone who is trolling, antagonistic, and demeaning towards others.

-Individual comments or comment threads may be deleted at any time if they encourage
+Individual comments or comment threads may be deleted at any time if they encourage personal attacks or are not furthering productive discussion.

 Repeat offenders may be blocked entirely from participating in online discussions.
 Deliberately inflammatory comments from first-time commenters/non-subscribers may earn an immediate ban.